rwjc/ricklespicklessidles/_posts/2020-10-14-day_3__the_headwind,_the_sand,_and_the_sea.md

   <img src="/assets/images/20201014/img_1529.jpg">
 </div>

 Came across a couple - one fishing and  another looking for ambergris.
 She told me all about it.
 It’s whale vomit (!!) and worths *a lot*.
 She said last year she found one that was the size of a golf ball and it was sold for more than 1000 dollars 😳.

 They have been coming to fish on 90 Mile Beach for 19 years.
+When I told them what I was doing this was her reply:

+<blockquote><small>”why are you doing that!?”</small></blockquote>

+Looks like this won’t be the first time I need to answer this question.
 They are from Waipu.
-Amazing chat.
+It was an amazing chat.
 She even gave me some salty snacks for the road.

 <div class="gallery" data-columns="2">
   <img src="/assets/images/20201014/img_1530.jpg">